Eugenetanwl3881/tp/docs/DeveloperGuide.md

 Purchasing managers who are proficient with typing for small F&B businesses

 **Value proposition**:
-This application will help small businesses to manage perishable goods within a single inventory (no support for multiple inventories).
+Food REM empowers small food and beverage (F&B) restaurants to manage inventory and obtain insights from inventory data.

 ### User stories